richdumoulin/globomantics_crm/README.md

-this is an exercise from Nick Russo course on DEVASC.
+that is an exercise from Nick Russo course on DEVASC.

 dangerous thing to do

-> Note: version 2 will be way better
+> Note: version 2 will be way better hey